 His most famed prisoner is John Horwood, whose remains were finally buried with his father and brother at Hanham at 1.30pm on 13th April 2011 – 190 years to the minute of his death by hanging in 1821.
 His skeleton had been keep for many years at the University, until his descendents found it while tracing their family history.
 You may have heard about this on the UK news.

-We have extensive archives recording the history of the church – some very moving accounts, and some amusing ones too!
-If you are interested in our history, please let us know and we can direct you to more information.
+We have some archives recording the history of the church – some very moving accounts, and some amusing ones too!

 Our history is still in the making!
 We believe that history has a part in shaping who we are today, and as a church, we are keen to understand our own story as a church family, and continue to stand up for those for whom Jesus died.